dunaidutta007/fraud_detection_xgboost/README.md

 isFraud: Binary label (1 for fraudulent, 0 for non-fraudulent).
 isFlaggedFraud: Indicates if the transaction was flagged as fraudulent (transfers > 200,000).

 Note: Due to the large size of the dataset, it is not included in the repository.
-You can download it from [source link, if applicable] or use your own dataset with a similar structure.
+You can download it from https://drive.google.com/file/d/1negPlIMCT62oVpixMPEWrZHt7iWnJtgL/view?usp=sharing or use your own dataset with a similar structure.

 Methodology

 Data Preprocessing: